Overvecht

-Overvecht is a district in the Dutch city of Utrecht.
+Overvecht is a district in the north of the Dutch city of Utrecht.
 As a post-war development, it predominantly features high-rise apartment buildings with spacious greenery in between.
 Overvecht offers many amenities: multiple parks, a large shopping mall, a police station, a library, train station and a neighborhood office; in terms of sports and culture, it hosts swimming pool De Kwakel, the Vechtsebanen skating rink, the large Ruigenhoek nature recreation area, and the Stefanus cultural center.
-Overvecht is one of Utrecht's fastest expanding districts, with the municipality reporting 35,255 inhabitants in 2024, making it the sixth-largest district by population.
+Overvecht is one of Utrecht's fastest expanding districts, with the municipality reporting 35,770 inhabitants as of 1-1-2025, making it the sixth-largest district by population.
 Its cultural and religious demographics are varied.

-Three forts belonging to the Hollandse Waterlinie are located at the edge of Overvecht: Fort de Gagel, Fort de Klop and Fort Blauwkapel, all of which are national monuments.
+Three forts belonging to the Dutch Waterline (Hollandse Waterlinie) are located at the edge of Overvecht: Fort De Gagel, Fort De Klop and Fort Blauwkapel, all of which are national monuments.

-Rachel Streefland (CU) has been district alderman for Overvecht since 2022.